EU AI Act · Article 99 · Enforcement

 Source

 All penalty amounts are from Article 99 of Regulation (EU) 2024/1689 (EU AI Act), Official Journal version of 13 June 2024.
+SMC protections from the Digital Omnibus political agreement of 7 May 2026 (pending OJEU publication).

 Related Resources